 The qualitative risk management covers strategic risks, emerging risks and operational risks.
 In these areas, the risks are difficult to quantify or a general quantification approach is not established yet in the insurance sector.
-Where appropriate, the identified risks are addressed by the internal control system (ICS).
+Where appropriate, the identified risks are addressed by the ICS.